Hamid Jebeli

+Life and career

 He was born in Tehran, Iran.
 He has directed two films; Khab-e Sefid ('White Dream') and Pesar-e Maryam ('Son of Mary').
 He is also the voice actor of Iranian famous puppet character, Kolah Ghermezi.
 His notable films as actor include Mother, Del Shodegan, Kolah Ghermezi and Pesar Khaleh, and Kolah Ghermezi and Bache Naneh.

 Awards

 His film, Son of Maryam (1998) was chosen as the best film in Cairo Film Festival.